Pang Anshi: Biographical introduction and legendary stories, major works and academic contributions

 Hometown: QiShui,Qizhou of Song.Dates: about 1042-1100 A.D.

-Main works: 《傷寒總病論》(Shang Han Zong Bing Lun, General Disease Theory on Cold-Induced Disease) in 6 volumes,《難經辨》(Nan Jing Bian, or Discussion on the Classic of Questioning),《難經解義》(Nan Jing Jie Yi, or Interpretation of the Classic of Questioning),《主對集》(Zhu Dui Ji),《本草补遗》(Ben Cao Bu Yi),etc.
+Main works: 《傷寒總病論》(Shang Han Zong Bing Lun, The General Treatise on Cold-Induced Diseases) in 6 volumes, 《難經辨》(Nan Jing Bian, or Discussion on the Classic of Questioning), 《難經解義》(Nan Jing Jie Yi, or Interpretation of the Classic of Questioning), 《主對集》(Zhu Dui Ji), 《本草补遗》(Ben Cao Bu Yi), etc.

-Pang Anshi Pang Anshi: Famous physician who lived during the Song Dynasty and was the author of several renowned works.
-The most widely read of these was a detailed and comprehensive treatise on various cold-induced diseases and warm diseases titled Shang Han Zong Bing Lun (The General Disease Theory of Cold-Induced Disease).
+Pang Anshi Pang Anshi: A famous physician who lived during the Song Dynasty and authored several renowned works.
+The most widely read of these was a detailed and comprehensive treatise on cold-induced diseases and warm diseases titled Shang Han Zong Bing Lun (The General Treatise on Cold-Induced Diseases).

-Pang Anshi Pang Anshi had a hobby of reading medicine books as a child and had a photographic memory.
-He carefully studied the ancient classics Nei Jing (The Inner Canon), Nan Jing (The Difficult Classic), and Shang Han Lun (The Treatise on Cold-induced Diseases), as well as other medical works.
-He was well-versed in different classics and schools of thought.
-He thought thoroughly and had many correct and penetrating views on medical theory and practice.
-He was extremely devoted to cold-induced diseases.
-His in-depth study and clinical practice made it easy to apply medicine, acupuncture, or massage in treatment.
-Obvious effects were achieved.
-However, he was a free thinker who did not adhere to previous theories.
-He sought new theories and creations with audacity and in-depth mediation.
-For example, Pang Anshi set up a patient workshop where patients could stay.
-This was an innovation in the TCM system during the middle of the Northern Song dynasty.
-He also tried to reduce patients' burdens by producing herbs for them.
-Holding to his belief that "being a physician is not for profit", Pang often treated patients, and nine out of ten recovered.
-His distinguished medical ethics are difficult for later physicians to reach.
+Pang Anshi Pang Anshi developed a passion for medical texts in childhood and possessed an exceptional memory.
+He meticulously studied the ancient classics Nei Jing (The Inner Canon), Nan Jing (The Difficult Classic), and Shang Han Lun (The Treatise on Cold-Induced Diseases), along with numerous other medical works.
+He was deeply versed in diverse classical texts and schools of thought.
+His rigorous thinking yielded many accurate and penetrating insights into medical theory and practice.
+He devoted himself especially to cold-induced diseases.
+His profound study and extensive clinical practice enabled him to apply medicine, acupuncture, or massage with remarkable ease—and with consistently evident therapeutic effects.
+Yet he remained an independent thinker who did not rigidly adhere to prior doctrines.
+With boldness and deep reflection, he pursued novel theories and innovations.
+For example, Pang Anshi established a patient residence—where individuals could stay during treatment—an innovation in the TCM system during the mid–Northern Song dynasty.
+He also sought to alleviate patients’ burdens by preparing herbal remedies for them.
+Upholding the belief that “being a physician is not for profit,” he frequently treated patients, and nine out of ten recovered.
+His exemplary medical ethics remain difficult for later physicians to emulate.

-In his works, Pang Anshi wrote, "I have read all the medical books, and Bian Que's teachings are the most profound.
-He incorporated the treatment method into the book Nan Jing (The Difficult Classic), but didn't include all the details.
-He probably hoped that future generations of physicians would gradually understand it while treating patients."
-Pang said frankly, "My medical skill comes from Bian Que's Nan Jing (The Difficult Classic).
-In the course of treatment, judging whether a patient's disease can be treated is very consistent with what the book says."
-Pang believed the two most important pulse phases to observe were "Ren Ying" and "Cunkou".
-Ren Ying, located near Adam's apple, refers to the carotid pulse, and Cunkou, just outside the wrist, refers to the radial pulse.
-These two pulses are yin and yang, like two cords.
-When the Yin and Yang of the human body are balanced, the pulse sizes of Ren Ying and Cunkou are the same.
-With this method of judgment and treatment, "the disease cannot escape."
-Pang wrote a 10,000-character book known as Nan Jing Bian (Discussions on the Difficult Classics), hoping to pass on his Nan Jing (the Difficult Classic)-based skills to later generations.
-He also found that some herbs appeared relatively late and that the ancients did not know about them.
+In his writings, Pang Anshi stated: "I have read all the medical texts available to me; among them, Bian Que’s teachings are the most profound.
+He incorporated his treatment methods into the Nan Jing (The Difficult Classic), though not all details were included—perhaps hoping future generations of physicians would gradually grasp them through clinical practice."
+Pang frankly acknowledged: "My medical skill derives from Bian Que’s Nan Jing (The Difficult Classic).
+In clinical practice, judging whether a patient’s condition is treatable aligns closely with the principles set forth in this text."
+Pang Anshi held that the two most critical pulse positions to observe were “Ren Ying” and “Cunkou.”
+Pang Anshi composed a 10,000-character treatise entitled Nan Jing Bian (Discussions on the Difficult Classics), intending to transmit his Nan Jing (the Difficult Classic)–based expertise to posterity.
+He also observed that certain herbs appeared relatively late in historical records and were unknown to earlier generations.
 People at that time could not distinguish the medicinal properties of these plants.
 After practical application, however, the herbs were found to be effective.
-To keep them usable for later generations, he wrote a book titled Ben Cao Bu Yi (Addendum to the Materia Medica).
+To preserve them for future generations, he wrote a book titled Ben Cao Bu Yi (Addendum to the Materia Medica).

-When Pang Anshi fell ill at the age of 58, his disciple asked him to treat himself.
-He replied with a smile, "I have received a very good diagnosis.
-Besides, breathing is a sign of the pulse, and my stomach Qi is collapsing.
-I am going to die."
-A few days later, Pang passed away peacefully while sitting with his guests.
+When Pang Anshi fell ill at the age of fifty-eight, his disciple asked him to treat himself.
+He replied with a smile, "I have received an accurate diagnosis.
+Moreover, respiration reflects the pulse condition, and my stomach Qi is collapsing—I am about to die."
+A few days later, Pang passed away peacefully while seated among his guests.

-Pang Anshi is a master of cold-induced diseases and has studied epidemic febrile disease in depth.
-He is well-versed in internal medicine, pediatrics, and gynecology, and has extensive clinical experience.
-He provides thorough explanations of cold-induced disease and epidemic febrile disease.
+Pang Anshi was a master of cold-induced disease and conducted in-depth research on epidemic febrile diseases.
+He was well-versed in internal medicine, pediatrics, and gynecology and possessed extensive clinical experience.
+He provided thorough analyses of both cold-induced disease and epidemic febrile disease.

-Pang Anshi Interpretation of the Theory of Epidemic Febrile Disease: Pang Anshi clearly understood that cold-induced disease and warm disease are two types of exogenous febrile diseases with different natures that should be treated differently.
-His discussion of warm disease is mainly recorded in volumes 4-6 of his work, Shang Han Zong Bing Lun.
-His theory greatly influenced the later development of the doctrine of seasonal febrile disease.
-For epidemic febrile disease or warm diseases, Pang Anshi classified them as latent Qi (latent pathogens, or warm disease caused by latent pathogens) and epidemic disease.
-The former (latent Qi) is caused by a cold pathogen affection in winter and varies and develops according to the seasons.
-This includes: ① febrile or warm disease in spring, ② heat disease in summer, ③ wind affection syndrome (Zhong Feng), ④ diseases caused by dampness, ⑤ wind-warm syndrome, etc. Pang Anshi believed that epidemic febrile disease and cold-induced disease should be treated separately.
-This influenced the development of the seasonal febrile disease doctrine in later generations.
-Pang Anshi understood that warm disease belongs to cold-induced disease in a broader sense.
-In general, he believed that the pathogenic cause of warm disease was cold toxin (Han Du) fighting Yang Qi.
-He also pointed out that new pathogenic causes include Tian Xing and abnormal Qi of the four seasons.
-Newly acquired diseases are mainly ⑴.warm toxin and ⑵.winter warm.
-Diseases that occur after an incubation period are mainly ⑴.wind warm, ⑵.summer-heat disease, ⑶.dampness disease, ⑷.warm disease, ⑸.febrile disease.
-Pang Anshi observed in his extensive practice that among the epidemic febrile diseases, the epidemic heat syndrome may be the most serious and dangerous type, according to Zang Fu and meridian channels from ancient works Shang Han Zan Bing Lun (the Treatise on Cold-induced and Miscellaneous Diseases), discussions from ancient works Qian Jin Fang (the Supplement to the Invaluable Prescriptions), he differentiated the five epidemic heat syndromes using the theories of the four seasons, the five elements, the meridians and collaterals, and the Zang-Fu viscera.
-He identified five different types of the epidemic heat syndromes or warm diseases: ⑴.blue veins warm disease, ⑵.red pulse warm disease, ⑶.yellow flesh warm disease, ⑷.white Qi fox warm disease, ⑸.black bone warm disease.
-These five warm diseases or epidemic heat syndromes are briefly introduced below:
+Pang Anshi Interpretation of the Theory of Epidemic Febrile Disease: Pang Anshi clearly distinguished cold-induced disease and warm disease as two distinct categories of exogenous febrile disease—differing in etiology, pathogenesis, and treatment.
+His discussion of warm disease appears mainly in volumes 4–6 of Shang Han Zong Bing Lun.
+His theory profoundly influenced the later development of the seasonal febrile disease doctrine.
+Regarding epidemic febrile disease—or warm disease—he classified it into two major types: latent pathogenic Qi (latent pathogens, or warm disease caused by latent pathogens) and epidemic disease (tian xing).
+Pang Anshi insisted that epidemic febrile disease and cold-induced disease must be differentiated and treated separately—a view that significantly advanced the seasonal febrile disease doctrine in later generations.
+Although he acknowledged that warm disease falls under the broad category of cold-induced disease in classical nosology, he clarified that its immediate pathogenic mechanism involves cold toxin (Han Du) clashing with Yang Qi.
+He further identified newly emergent pathogenic influences—including tian xing (epidemic Qi) and abnormal Qi of the four seasons (aberrant seasonal Qi).
+He discussed two types of acute-onset diseases, and five types of diseases emerging after an incubation period.
+Pang Anshi observed in his extensive clinical practice that, among epidemic febrile diseases, epidemic heat syndrome may be the most severe and life-threatening—based on analyses of the Zang-Fu viscera and meridian channels found in classical texts such as the Shang Han Zan Bing Lun (the Treatise on Cold-induced and Miscellaneous Diseases) and discussions from Qian Jin Yao Fang (the Supplement to the Invaluable Prescriptions), Drawing upon theories of the four seasons, the Five Elements (the five phases), the channels and collaterals, and the Zang-Fu viscera, he differentiated five types of epidemic heat syndromes—or warm diseases—as follows:(1) Blue-Vein Warm Disease, (2) Red-Pulse Warm Disease, (3) Yellow-Flesh Warm Disease, (4) White-Qi Fox Warm Disease, (5) Black-Bone Warm Disease.
+These five warm disease patterns are briefly described below:

-Books and Works: Pang Anshi highly recommended the ancient classic Nan Jing (The Difficult Classic).
-He wrote and compiled works that were known in ancient times, including Nan Jing Bian (Discussion on the Classic of Questioning), Nan Jing Jie Yi (Interpretation of the Classic of Questioning), Zhu Dui Ji, Ben Cao Bu Yi, and Shang Han Zong Bing Lun (The General Disease Theory on Cold-Induced Disease) in six volumes.
-Over the years, most of the books have been lost, but one of his books has survived; it is: Shang Han Zong Bing Lun (the General Disease Theory on Cold-Induced Disease) in six volumes.
+Books and Works: Pang Anshi highly valued the ancient classic Nan Jing (The Difficult Classic).
+He wrote and compiled works known in antiquity, including Nan Jing Bian (Discussion on the Classic of Questioning), Nan Jing Jie Yi (Interpretation of the Classic of Questioning), Zhu Dui Ji, Ben Cao Bu Yi, and Shang Han Zong Bing Lun (The General Treatise on Cold-Induced Diseases) in six volumes.
+Over the years, most of these works have been lost; however, one survives: Shang Han Zong Bing Lun (The General Treatise on Cold-Induced Diseases) in six volumes.

-The book Shang Han Zong Bing Lun (The General Disease Theory on Cold-Induced Disease, or The General Discourse on Cold-Induced Diseases) has six volumes and was completed in the third year of the Yuanfu era (1100 A.D., Yuanfu is the reign title of Zhe Zong Emperor of the Song dynasty, 1098–1100 A.D.).
-The main content is briefly introduced below: the first volume discusses the preface and diseases of the six meridians.
-The second volume discusses the practicability of various methods, such as diaphoresis, emesis, purgative, and moxibustion, etc. The volumes 3-5 discuss syndrome differentiation and treatment of cold-induced diseases, and prescriptions.
-The sixth volume records miscellaneous prescriptions for cold-induced diseases and pregnancy, as well as general acupuncture methods for cold-induced disease and summer-heat disease.
-It also discusses the symptoms and differentiation of cold-induced disease and warm disease, and cautions once relieved.
-It collects various schools of the thesis and combines practical experiences.
-It is an early professional book about Shang Han Lun (the Treatise on Cold-induced Diseases) and had its influences.
-Although it was compiled to explain the book Shang Han Lun (the Treatise on Cold-induced Diseases), it provides detailed interpretations of the syndrome differentiation and treatment of warm diseases.
-It proposed the new viewpoint that the treatment of warm diseases should not mechanically apply the methods of cold-induced diseases (diaphoresis, purgative, etc.).
-It also established many new, effective prescriptions for treating warm diseases and had a significant influence on the formation and development of the doctrine of warm diseases (the doctrine of seasonal febrile disease) in later years.
+The book Shang Han Zong Bing Lun (The General Disease Theory on Cold-Induced Disease, or he General Treatise on Cold-Induced Diseases) comprises six volumes and was completed in the third year of the Yuanfu era (1100 CE; Yuanfu was the reign title of Emperor Zhezong of the Song dynasty, 1098–1100 CE).
+Its main content is briefly introduced below: Volume I discusses the preface and diseases of the six channels.
+Volume II discusses the applicability of various therapeutic methods—such as diaphoresis, emesis, purgation, and moxibustion.
+Volumes III–V address syndrome differentiation and treatment of cold-induced diseases, along with prescriptions.
+Volume VI records miscellaneous prescriptions for cold-induced diseases and pregnancy, as well as general acupuncture methods for cold-induced and summer-heat diseases.
+It also discusses symptomatology and differential diagnosis of cold-induced versus warm diseases, and cautions regarding relapse after remission.
+The text synthesizes theories from various schools and integrates clinical experience.
+It is an early specialized commentary on the Shang Han Lun (Treatise on Cold-induced Diseases) and exerted considerable influence.
+Although compiled primarily to explicate the Shang Han Lun (the Treatise on Cold-induced Diseases), it offers detailed interpretations of syndrome differentiation and treatment for warm diseases.
+It advanced the novel view that warm diseases should not be treated mechanically using methods prescribed for cold-induced diseases (e.g., diaphoresis or purgation).
+Moreover, it established numerous new and effective prescriptions for warm diseases and significantly influenced the formation and development of the Warm Disease Theory (the doctrine of seasonal febrile diseases) in later centuries.

 References:

-• 1.Pang Anshi: introduction about his biography and legend,main books and academic thoughts.
+• 1.Pang Anshi: Biographical introduction and legendary stories, major works and academic contributions

 cool hit counter